mc0110/inetbox2mqtt/README.md

 But this is certainly a matter of taste and the choice of the appropriate IDE is up to everyone.

 ### execution
-If you put all the files into the directory, the chip will start the programm after a reboot.
+If you put all the files into the directory, the chip will start the program after a reboot.
-A programm abort works with Ctrl-C. Since the files are set up in such a way that the programm starts directly after booting, the programm must first be interrupted.
+A program abort works with Ctrl-C. Since the files are set up in such a way that the program starts directly after booting, the program must first be interrupted.
 This is done with ctrl-C.

 After that, you have full control with Thonny or another IDE and can change, save and execute the files.